NANGIA70/ConFit-ANangia/README.md

 #### 6. Directly prompting an untrained LLM does not yield the best performance.
 What are some ways to train the LLM to improve the performance?
 List **at most two methods** you can think of that can best improve the model performance.
 **Method A: Supervised Fine-Tuning of the LLM for Keyword Extraction**
-**What it is**
-- Fine-tune the base LLM on a curated set of (job description → “ideal” keyword JSON) pairs so that at inference it generates well-formatted, high-quality queries.
+**What it is: ** Fine-tune the base LLM on a curated set of (job description → “ideal” keyword JSON) pairs so that at inference it generates well-formatted, high-quality queries.

 **Pros**
 - **Directly learns the precise JSON schema and domain vocabulary.**  Improves keyword relevance and reduces formatting errors.